 We all look forward to the fall.
 The sweater weather, the comfort food, and most importantly, the pumpkin spice.
 Loads and loads of pumpkin spice.
 Yes.
 The wait for Pumpkin Spice is over and there’s officially no better way to inhale it than via this Easy Pumpkin Muffin Recipe!

-Baking up nice and fluffy, with a moist and tender crumb on the inside, and a buttery cinnamon-sugar topping on the outside These muffins bake up to absolute perfection.
+They bake up nice and fluffy, with a moist and tender crumb on the inside, and a buttery cinnamon-sugar topping on the outside.
+These muffins are absolute fall perfection!

 EASY PUMPKIN MUFFINS FROM SCRATCH

 Pumpkin puree, a little molasses, a pour of buttermilk, and a whole lot of pumpkin spice — that’s how you take a Pumpkin Muffin Recipe from good…to great.
 Well, that and a buttery cinnamon streusel topping…

 The topping adds texture to an otherwise soft and tender treat, and while streusels might sound complicated, they’re about as easy as it gets and it couldn’t be more delicious on top of your Easy Pumpkin Muffins.
 It’s a mixture of sugar, flour, and butter mashed together to create a crumbly topping perfect for muffins.
 This particular streusel comes equipped with a nice hint of cinnamon.
 Yes, please.

 While streusel toppings require very little effort, feel free to keep this muffin in its simplest form, and skip the streusel altogether if you’d like.

 PUMPKIN MUFFIN INGREDIENTS